 I am failing my High School classes, can I take Driver Ed?

 If you are failing 2 or more academic classes, you aren't eligible for Driver Ed.
 Get your grades up!
-If you drive from a study hall and are failing classes during driver ed the school may remove your ability to come out to drive.
-Then your driving will be suspended until the school allows you to come out again.
+If you drive from a study hall and are failing classes during driver ed, the school may remove your ability to leave study hall to come out to drive.
+Then your driving will be suspended until the school agrees.

 Skipping School Classes: